30Piraten/pipeline/errors/err1.md

 --> Two options:
 	1, custom Lambda function to handle validation checks after a new version of lambda is deployed.
 This new custom Lambda function can monitor cloudwatch metrics and if validation checks fail this can trigger a rollback by invoking codedeploy API.
 	2, Use codebuild in-built health checks for now.
 Its simpler and mostly sufficient, unless granular permissions are needed.
+	3, Modify the CloudWatch Alarm logic by removing it from the direct deploymentGroupV1 definition.
+Instead of attaching the alarm inside deploymentGroupV1, define it later in a separate construct: awscdk.NewCfnOutput(stack, jsii.String("RollbackAlarmOutput"), &awscdk.CfnOutputProps{
+    	Value: rollbackAlarm.AlarmArn(),
+})
 ```